Baked Teriyaki Salmon is an easy dish that doesn't take long to cook up. A few simple steps and dinner is on the table.

 - add water as needed

-Place all ingredients into a sauce pan and cook down until the sauce begins to thicken, then pull it off the heat.
+Place all ingredients into a saucepan and cook down until the sauce begins to thicken, then pull it off the heat.
 Do not overcook.
-If the sauce thickens too much or quickly add in a little bit of water again.
+If the sauce thickens too much, or quickly, add in a little bit of water.

 Once out of the oven paint on more fresh teriyaki sauce.
 Do not use the same bowl as before as that has raw salmon contamination.
 Start fresh.

-- First thing is to decide if you want the skin on or off.
-The technique we’ll use is the same used in restaurants.
-Overall the removal of salmon skin is easy and only takes a quick minute.
-You can always cook the salmon with the skin on and remove afterward easily.
+The technique we used is the same as in restaurants.
+Removal of salmon skin is easy and only takes a quick minute.
+You can always cook the salmon with the skin on and remove it afterward, easily.